facebookresearch/ParlAI/projects/personachat/README.md

 # PersonaChat

 This project was archived on 2020-08-01.
-The models and scripts have not been tested in a long time, but the data still works.
+The models and scripts have not been tested in a long time.
+You may continue to use the data without issue (`--task personachat`).
 If you need to use the model or scripts, please rewind to the [`personachat`](https://github.com/facebookresearch/ParlAI/tree/personachat/projects/personachat) tag.